rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 ```

 - If you want to create just a bootanimation.zip from video  , use this
-- Recommended to select "loop animation" if your video is too short or if its a gif

 ```
 curl -sSL https://github.com/rhythmcache/Video-to-BootAnimation-Creator-Script/releases/download/V1/genbootanim.sh -o genbootanim.sh
 chmod +x genbootanim.sh